piyush-awsome/Fake_News_Detector_NLP/README.md

-# Fake_News_Detector_NLP

-**Full Project Explanation: Fake News Detector using NLP (Jupyter Notebook) This notebook walks through the complete end-to-end pipeline for building a Fake News Detection system using Natural Language Processing (NLP) and Logistic Regression.
-The model is trained on a labeled dataset and saved for use in a web app later.**
+📰 Fake News Detector using NLP and Logistic Regression Complete Project with Code and Explanation – Line by Line

+This project detects fake news using a Logistic Regression model trained on TF-IDF vectorized text.
+It includes full preprocessing using NLTK and is deployment-ready via a Streamlit app.
+Below is the complete .ipynb code with detailed explanations for every step.

+🔹 Import Required Libraries
+python
+Copy
+Edit
 import numpy as np
 import pandas as pd
 import re